Why Do Exercises for Tight Hip Flexors?

 Do this exercise for 30 seconds to 2 minutes per set.
 Repeat until you’ve completed 3 sets.

-Once you’re ready to make this more challenging, you can try tucking your chin into your chest and stretching your arms further away from you.
+When you are ready to make this more challenging, tuck your chin into your chest and stretch your arms further away from you.
 This will give you a fuller stretch than the regular version, but be careful of neck and shoulder muscle strains.

 Standing Forward and Backward Leg Swing

 - Standing straight, put your right hand on the back of a sturdy chair for support and your left hand on your left hip.

 - Swing your left knee towards your chest, then swing that leg behind you as high as you can.

 - Repeat these slowly for 12 reps.